byekelchik/financial_stocastic_calc/README.md

 #### All coding is done via a python implementation and financial data is gathered using the yFinance library

-##### Disclaimer: This is repo is purely academic work and is not meant to be investment advice
+##### Disclaimer: This repo is purely academic work and is not meant to be investment advice